Poverty eradication: growth, social inclusion and climate change

 Why is it essential to consider these key fields together when formulating effective policy solutions to bring an end to chronic poverty?

-The event will be held at the ODI in London on 17th October 2018 from 4:30 pm.
 More information can be found in the event's concept note.

 16:30 – 17:00 Registration